 Water treatment facilities usually select a coagulant based on its availability and affordability.
 Aluminum sulfate is the most affordable and readily available among all the coagulants.

 Metal, biopolymer, and synthetic coagulants are also used.
-Natural biopolymer coagulants made from animals, fungus, and other plant sources can produce less sludge, and they are not toxic.
+Natural biopolymer coagulants made from animals, fungi, and other plant sources can produce less sludge and are non-toxic.

 What Contaminants Are Removed During Coagulation?